-In May, 2004 I visited Tibet in the Himalayas.
+In May, 2004 I visited Tibet in the Himalayas in Central Asia.
 I had arranged for a guide and driver for seven days through Pacific Delights Tours.
 On the way to Tibet I stopped in Chengdu in China, to visit the Panda reserve and breeding center.
 From there I flew directly to Lhasa.
 Lhasa is at an altitude of 3,600 m (11,810 ft).
 This makes you run out of breath at even the slightest exertions.
 I usually walk quite fast, but at this altitude I had to slow down considerably.
 Other than that I didn't have any problems with the altitude in Lhasa.
 In Gyantse at 4,000 m (13,100 ft) I did have more of a problem, I had a very bad night's sleep.
 Altogether I was pleasantly surprised that I didn't have any serious problems.
 Even at the highest mountain pass at 5,200 m (17,060 ft) I had no problems, other than shortness of breath.

 I stayed in Lhasa for two days.
 The highlights in Lhasa are the palace of the Dalai Lama (the Potala), the Jokhang (the most revered temple in Tibetan Buddhism), and the Summer palace of the Dalai Lama (the Norbulingka).
 Just outside is the Drepung Monastery, once the worlds largest monastery with some 10,000 monks.
 The Potala Palace is a UNESCO World Heritage Site.

 From Lhasa we drove to Tsedang.
 There we visited the Samye Monastery, one of the oldest monasteries in Tibet, founded in the late 8th century.
 It is one of the more beautiful monasteries.
 It has four stupas arranged around if in four of the holy colors.
 From Tsedang we visited the Chongye valley.
-Here are the Tombs of the Tibetan Kings, burial mounds from around 1000.
+Here are the Tombs of the Tibetan Kings, burial mounds from around 1000 CE.
 From there we went to the Yumbulagang Monastery.
 This was the most beautiful and interesting monastery I visited.
 It has reputedly the oldest building in Tibet from the 7th century.
 The original building may date back 2000 years.
 It is situated on a cliff at about 4,500 m (14,760 ft) altitude.
 It is a bit strenuous to walk up there at the altitude, but well worth it.
 After that we visited the Tandruk Monastery.
 It has a fantastic wood carved altar, reputedly the largest in the world (though I doubt that claim).
 This monastery is also among the oldest in Tibet from the 7th century.